 Normally when you install a new version of macOS, you just install it over the previous version.
 It’s quick, easy and means we can be back up and running in no time, with all your apps and data ready to use.
+Your data remains but your software and file junk remains as well.

 Before you do anything, check that your Mac is able to run Apple's new operating system.